mzoee/Bird_game_math/README.md

 * The "Best Score" is saved for the game and is shown on the left side of the screen under the score.

-* The light of the backgorund screen will change during the game, from morning to evening and to night.
+* The light of the background screen will change during the game, from morning to evening and to night.
 This means that the time passes with the bird flies.

 ## The code